 - 1. Go to Application Menu > Data Catalog > Metadata Manager > Explore. - 2.
-In the Data Catalog pane, click system. - Click the Configure Extended Properties tab.
+In the Asset Catalog pane, hover over a system and click to view system details. - Click the Configure Extended Properties tab.

 The Configure Extended Properties tab contains the following sections: